Rahmani30

 Rahmani30 provides education and preparation for medical, IIT, CA, CS and LAW entrance education.
 Established in 2008, acceptance rate of Rahmani 30 is 0.1%, less than IITs.
 The program selects 30 meritorious and talented candidates each year from economically challenged sections of society only Muslims and trains them for the Joint Entrance Examination, the entrance examination for premium institutes like Indian Institute of Technology, International Institutes of Information Technology, National Institutes of Technology (India), Indian Institutes of Information Technology, trains for National Eligibility cum Entrance Test (Undergraduate), entrance examination for premium Medical institutes like All India Institutes of Medical Sciences, CA, CS and trains for LAW entrances for admission in the premium institutes like National Law Universities.

-Over hundred students who attended Rahmani30 are now studying in Institutes of National Importance.
+Over a hundred students who attended Rahmani30 are now studying in the Institutes of National Importance.